-- All productions are required to employ workers knowledgeable in the work they will be asked to do.
+- 1. All productions are required to employ workers knowledgeable in the work they will be asked to do.
 Because there are many different ways proficiency can be documented, different Department Heads will submit varying evidence of training.
 All of it is important. - 2.
 Check that Departments operating heavy equipment are turning in copies of Certification for each piece of equipment they will be asked to drive (e.g. Forklift Safety Card, Aerial Platform Training, powder-actuated tool operator's "Hilti Card," etc.) Keep them on file. - 3.
+Ensure that proof of Worker Health and Safety Awareness and Supervisor Health and Safety Awareness training has been submitted by department heads for all workers - 4.
 Some Department Heads will be sending copies of Safety Meetings they have conducted; others will send signed copies of Codes of Safe Practices (CSP's).
-Keep them on file. - 4.
-Most importantly, make sure a signed Acknowledgment Form for receipt of (Form 1) General Safety Guidelines for Production is on file for all employees from all departments. - 5.
+Keep them on file. - 5.
+Most importantly, make sure a signed Acknowledgment Form for receipt of (Form 1) General Safety Guidelines for Production is on file for all employees from all departments. - 6.
 If you need help determining training requirements, or arranging training, call the Production Safety Representative.

-- As soon as possible, call the Production Safety Representative to arrange for a Production Safety Orientation for your PM, 1st AD, 2nd AD, Transportation Coordinator, Construction Coordinator, Special Effects and Stunt Coordinators, and all key Department Heads.
-(Immediately prior to your first full production meeting is a good time to hold this orientation.) - Obtain and read the Production Safety Manual from the Production Safety Representative or www.safetyontheset.com the first week of employment.
+- As soon as possible, call the Production Safety Representative to arrange for a Production Safety Meeting for your PM, 1st AD, 2nd AD, Transportation Coordinator, Construction Coordinator, Special Effects and Stunt Coordinators, and all key Department Heads.
+(Immediately prior to your first full production meeting is a good time to hold this orientation.) - Obtain and read the Production Safety Manual from the Production Safety Representative or https://safetyontheset.com/ontario/ the first week of employment.
 This manual is meant to provide guidance and clarification of possible question.
 Keep the manual in the production office at all times.
 A copy should be on all stages and locations as well.